sxhxliang/frpx/README.md

 cargo run --release --bin frps_demo
 ```

-You should see a log message indicating that the server is listening on all three ports.
+You should see a log message indicating that the server is listening on all four ports (Control, Proxy, Public, and API).

 When starting the server for the first time, you'll need to authenticate with credentials:
 - Email: `test@example.com`